Arunabha-NOTE/celebal-final-project/README.md

 # Azure Kubernetes Service (AKS) Deployment with Azure DevOps CI/CD
+Pipeline will fail because failed to get node qouta on aks
 ## Prerequisites

 Before you begin, ensure you have the following: